augustoerico/augustoerico.github.io/_posts/2017-02-03-vertx-overview.markdown

 # Say "Hello!" to our 1 million dollars idea -  a test case

 According to our research, there are many lonely people in the world.
-Our solution is to build a RESTful API that says "Hello, <name>!" and "Bye, <name>!".
+Our solution is to build a RESTful API that says "Hello, Erico!" and "Bye, Erico!".
 These two operations are computational expensive (no, they are not), so we may want to run them on separated threads, keeping our server free to handle other requests.

 # A quick note about verticles